drazenzadravec/tools/ai/readme.md

 # Artificial Intelligence

-Contains AI tools ans samples that can be used in any project
+Contains AI tools and samples that can be used in any project.